 To be considered MCAS, the symptoms must affect two or more body systems.
 These include your:

 If you’ve ever had an allergic reaction, you know what mast cell activation feels like.
-But for people with MCAS, episodes are often more severe than typical allergic reactions, and they involve multiple parts of your body.
+But for people with MCAS, episodes are often more severe than typical allergic reactions, and they involve multiple parts of the body.
 Your skin might get swollen and red, itch or break out in hives.
 You might get diarrhea or vomit.
-In extreme cases, the reaction is so severe it can cause your face and throat to swell and your blood pressure to drop.
-Call 911 or go to the nearest emergency room if you’re experiencing severe symptoms.
+In extreme cases, the reaction is so severe that it can cause potentially life-threatening symptoms.
+Call 911 (or your local emergency service number) or go to the nearest emergency room if you’re experiencing severe symptoms.

 Your mast cells reacting when they shouldn’t causes MCAS.
 Mast cells release proteins that cause your symptoms when they think they need to protect you from something harmful that’s entered your body.
 With allergies, you can identify something specific that causes your body to overreact.
 In MCAS, there doesn’t seem to be a clear trigger that causes your mast cells to release proteins.